A driver for older Wacom tablets.

 First launch

-macOS resricts some applications behind two privacy prompts: Accessibility and Input Monitoring.
+macOS restricts some applications behind two privacy prompts: Accessibility and Input Monitoring.
 See Configuration for the walkthrough with screenshots.

 Frequently Asked Questions (FAQ)